 BSTP Short Volume

-Innovator Buffer Step-Up Strategy ETF (BSTP) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $58.4M, listed on AMEX, carrying a beta of 0.65 to the broader market.
-The Innovator Buffer Step-Up ETF is an actively-managed fund that seeks to provide risk-managed exposure to the SPDR S&P 500 ETF Trust (SPY). public since 2022-03-09.
+Innovator Buffer Step-Up Strategy ETF (BSTP) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $60.1M, listed on AMEX, carrying a beta of 0.65 to the broader market.
+The Innovator Buffer Step-Up ETF (BSTP) is an actively managed investment vehicle designed to offer exposure to the SPDR S&P 500 ETF Trust (SPY) with a focus on risk management. public since 2022-03-09.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.